rchapin/workstation-setup/README.md

 Part of the impetus for this project was that I wanted to come up with a solution to a couple of problems that I had encountered building similar deployment automation applications.

-The first was making the code distribution agnostic, or at least providing a framework for abstracting out operations that were not distro specific and providing the ability to properly encapsulate distro specific commands.
+1. **Make the code distribution agnostic**, or at least provide a framework for abstracting operations that were not distro specific and provide the ability to properly encapsulate distro specific commands.

-The second was to make it testable and develop a framework for integration testing deployment automation tasks.
-Because this is (headed in the direction of ) a bare-metal deployment framework and requires interactions with a complete computer and not just a container I opted for using Vagrant to orchestrate VirtualBox VMs.
+2. **Make it testable** and develop a framework for integration testing deployment automation tasks.
+Because this is (headed in the direction of) a bare-metal deployment framework and requires interactions with a complete computer and not just a container I opted for using Vagrant to orchestrate VirtualBox VMs.

 The following is a how-to and a set of automated tools for setting up a Linux, developer workstation.